Huanshere/VideoLingo/docs/pages/docs/start.en-US.md

 ### 2. **Prepare Replicate Token** (Only when using whisperXapi ☁️)

 VideoLingo uses WhisperX for speech recognition, supporting both local deployment and cloud API.
-If you don't have a GPU or just want to quickly experience it, you can use the cloud API.
+If you don't have a GPU or just want to quickly experience it, you can use the cloud API and the one-click easy package.

 #### Comparison of options:
 | Option | Disadvantages |